boundring/WGUcapstoneGDELT/README.md

 - 000 - Dedication
 - 001 - Disclaimer
 - A00 - Python version, MongoDB, and Python packages required.
    - A01 - General design structure, intent, and documentation provided.
 - B00 - files
    - B01 - GDELTbase.py
    - B02 - GDELTjob.py
    - B03 - GDELTeda.py
    - B04 - GDELTedaGKGhelpers.py
-- C00 - Basic uses
- - C01 - Mass download, preprocessing, and storage of GDELT files
- - C02 - Realtime download, preprocessing, and storage of GDELT files
- - C03 - Batch EDA on GDELT records
- - C04 - Realtime EDA on GDELT records
-- D00 - Potential for improvements
+- C00 - Potential for improvements

 ---

 000 - Dedication

-  To my partner Cathy for being an ever-present source of support and care in my life, and throughout the design and implementation of this project.
+  To my partner Cathy, for being an ever-present source of support and care in my life, and throughout the design and implementation of this project.
   To my family and friends, for much the same reasons.
   To all of my teachers, Piedmont Virginia Community College, and Western Governors University for all of the time and care that has been taken with my education on so many fronts.
   To the study of the world and its data, and the never-ending search for reasons and ways to do more good for more life, everywhere.